-If you use a loofah or washcloth to clean your skin in the shower, make sure to rinse it well after each use.
+If you use a loofah or washcloth in the shower, make sure to rinse it well after each use.
 You can also help extend the lifespan of loofahs and washcloths by soaking them in white vinegar every other week.

 When To Replace: Replace loofahs and washcloths every two months or so, or whenever you notice a buildup of product residue or a smell.